TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

     OpenSSL is not available.
 Install OpenSSL and rebuild Ruby (preferred) or us non-HTTPS sources
 ~~~

-Ensure that Ubuntu is up to date and upgraded

 To follow along with these examples save the code into a Ruby file (e.g., `script.rb`) and then run the file in your terminal (e.g., `ruby script.rb`)